 The Household Support Fund is a government scheme to help ease the financial pressure from the rising cost of living.

-On Monday 12 December at 9.30am, residents with low incomes can apply for a small grant from this fund.
+Since Monday 12 December, when the fund opened, residents with low incomes can apply for a small grant from this fund.

 Who can apply?